ZivaVatra/flac2all/README.md

 Full information, including options and all current available conversion modes, can be found by running "flac2all -h".

-Attempts were made to keep version4 backwards compatible with the options from version3.
-In theory you should be able to run the exact same commands and flac2all v4 should still work as expected.
+Attempts were made to keep this version backwards compatible with prior versions.
+In theory you should be able to run the exact same commands and it should still work as expected.

-There are some differences though.
-Unlike the 3.x version, version 4 allows multiple codecs to be specified on the command line, and in the target folder it will create a subfolder for each codec.
+You can specify multiple codecs to be specified on the command line, and in the target folder it will create a subfolder for each codec.
 So for example:

 ``` flac2all vorbis,mp3,test --vorbis-options='quality=2' -o ./fromFlac/ /path/to/flac/Lossless/ ```